Intrastat data fields

 Value

-Value is always reported in sterling in the NI and should be declared in whole pounds, rounded up, without a ‘£’ sign.
+Value is always reported in sterling in Northern Ireland and should be declared in whole pounds, rounded up, without a ‘£’ sign.

 If you are having difficulty in establishing a value, for instance, if you are processing goods on behalf of a company in an EU Member State and they do not give you a value for the unprocessed material, you are recommended to use a qualified estimation.